ElectricBill/AutelEvo2Firmware/README.md

-# Autel Evo 2 Firmware
+# Autel Evo II v1 and Autel Evo II v2 Firmware Archive

 A repo containing all firmware binaries for the Autel Evo II v1 and v2 drones.

-The v1 and v2 firmwares are NOT interchangable or compatible with each other.
+NOTE: The v1 and v2 firmwares are NOT interchangable or compatible with each other.
 You must ONLY install the firmware for your model.

 ----